 Our Smoking Cessation Program

 Tobacco use is the leading cause of preventable death in Colorado.
-Stopping smoking is a difficult task for anyone.
+Stopping tobacco use can be a challenging task for anyone.
+Only about 4% of smokers are able to quit smoking without assistance.

 Patient Education & Resources